ibm-cloud-docs/AnalyticsEngine/Logs-JNBG.md

 * Launching the cluster's Ambari console to navigate to the corresponding YARN/Spark application UI and use the links in the web interface to download the logs.

 * Using a command line and REST API interface to download the logs.
-Refer to the instructions [here](/docs/cli?topic=analytics-engine-cli-plugin-CLI_analytics_engine#CLI_analytics_engine) for details on how to download Spark Executor logs.
+See [IBM Analytics Engine CLI plug-in for classic instances](/docs/cli?topic=analytics-engine-cli-plugin-CLI_analytics_engine#CLI_analytics_engine) for details on how to download Spark Executor logs.

 * SSHing to the cluster and using the YARN command line interface to obtain the logs.
 To obtain logs for a particular `application Id` run the following command: